 Another Option: Pinhole Surgical Technique

-A special instrument is then used to gently move the gums down to the correct position.
-A small angled instrument is then used to thread collagen strips or gum graft material through the entry point, where they are placed under the gums.
+The gums are then gently moved down to the correct position using a special instrument.
+After that, a small angled instrument is used to thread collagen strips or gum graft material through the entry point and under the gums.